ajayvofficial0/MovieGenie/README.md

-IMP NOTE- The dataset I used is greater than 25mb so I have upload it as a zip file.
+IMP NOTE- The dataset I used is greater than 25mb so I have uploaded it as a zip file.

 Title: Exploring Movie Recommendation Systems